-"Keeping Students at the Center of our Work" NEOMED Student Services exists to support the academic and personal success of students through learning support and tutoring via the Learning Center, student organizations, campus wide events, student advocacy, credentialing compliance, leadership and service, student conduct, orientations, and student involvement.
+"Keeping Students at the Center of our Work" NEOMED Student Services exists to support the academic and personal success of students through learning support and tutoring via the Learning Center, student organizations, campus wide events, student advocacy, credentialing and student insurance, leadership and service, student conduct, Title IX for students, orientations, global engagement, student wellness, inclusion and engagement, and student involvement.
 An expert staff of Student Services professionals works to promote student-centered learning and support, to provide an exceptional student experience, and to embrace a philosophy of student engagement and study/life balance in the campus community.
 The Senior Executive Director of Academic Affairs and Student Services provides leadership and coordination for these collaborative and holistic student services.